Azure/FTALive-Sessions/content/networking/private-endpoints/overview.md

 ## Creating a Private Endpoint

 Private Endpoints can either be created directly or through most PaaS service networking configurations.
 We recommend creating your Private Endpoints _after_ creating your service, which gives you greater control over the Private Endpoint configuration for most services.
 When creating the Private Endpoint, you'll have the option of either using a Private DNS Zone or no/custom DNS configuration.
 A Private DNS Zone is usually what we recommend.
-See [DNS Option for Private Endpoints](./DNS-pe.md) for more details.
+See [DNS Configuration Scenarios for Private Endpoints](./dns-pe-scenarios.md) for more details.

 ## Private Link Service